 Atretic parietal cephalocele

-Atretic parietal cephalocele is a subgaleal lesion that consists of dura, fibrous tissue and dysplastic brain tissue.
+Atretic parietal cephaloceles, also known as atretic cephaloceles, are small subscalp lesions that consist of dura, fibrous tissue, and dysplastic brain tissue.

-- Subgaleal soft tissue mass with intracranial extension via sharply demarcated calvarial defect (cranium bifidum)
+- subgaleal soft tissue mass with an intracranial extension via a sharply demarcated calvarial defect (cranium bifidum)

 - CSF tract and vertical falcine vein point to the subcutaneous scalp mass

 - focal fenestration of superior sagittal sinus at the atretic parietal cephalocele

 - prominence of the superior cerebellar cistern and suprapineal recess

 - spinning top configuration of the tentorial incisura